neilisaac/neilisaac.github.io/resume.md

  * eBook Content Analysis in real-time pipeline.
  * Website personalization backend.
- * Optimization of the Top 50 calculations for relevence and conversion.
+ * Optimization of the Top 50 calculations for relevance and conversion.
  * A/B testing of all projects targeting revenue growth.
  * Hadoop cluster maintenance.